 Export production volume had been fluctuated from one year to another, although most of the time the amount of export values are increased.
 The main markets for Indonesia seafood exporters are United States, Europe Countries, Japan, China, while countries such as North Africa and Middle East are also import several seafood products from Indonesia.

-The main barriers for Indonesian exporters to go through international markets and sold their seafood commodities are mainly focused on sustainability, food safety standards, and import cost.
+The main barriers for Indonesian exporters to go through international markets and sold their seafood commodities are mainly focused on sustainability, food safety standards, and import tariff.
 If the exporters cannot meet these criteria then they are not allowed to go into International markets particularly Europe markets where they encourage such demands.

 The increased focus on food safety standards and sustainability will result in higher quality of production and hygiene.
 For example, countries like Europe demand every fish that harvested from farm fishing being tested and labeled before they approve the seafood products into the countries.
 The check up is needed to ensure that the fish or marine commodities do not have trace of medicines or other methods that are not allowed during production cycle.